Melissa Janoske McLean, Ph.D.

 B.A., Organizational Communication, Radford University

-Dr. Melissa Janoske is an assistant professor at the University of Memphis, where she teaches Introduction to Public Relations, Public Relations Writing, and a new course in Crisis Communication, among others.
-She is a member of the Memphis chapter of PRSA and on the Social Media Committee for the Public Relations Division of AEJMC.
+Dr. Melissa Janoske McLean is an assistant professor in the Department of Journalism and Strategic Media at the University of Memphis, where she is the head of the public relations major and the Assistant Director of Graduate Studies for the master's program.
+She teaches a wide variety of both undergraduate and graduate courses, including Public Relations Writing, Crisis Communication, Advanced Social Media, Event Planning, Mass Communication Theory, and Public Relations Principles, among others.
+She is a member of the Memphis chapter of PRSA and on the Teaching Research Committee for the Public Relations Division of AEJMC.